Presidential Academic Scholarships

 Stephen Joel Trachtenberg (SJT) Scholarship

 Outstanding graduates of District of Columbia high schools who have been nominated by their school counselors are considered for SJT Scholarships.
 These awards cover full tuition and fees (beyond the D.C.
-Tag Program allowance), room and board and include a book allowance.
+Tag Program allowance), room and board, and include a book allowance.
 Candidates must be residents of the District of Columbia, attend a regionally accredited D.C. high school, and have applied for financial assistance.
-Students must be nominated by a high school/CBO counselor to be considered.
-Find more information on GW's SJT Scholarship page.

 Scottish Rite Scholarship